The Venetian Affair (film): Production

 The Venetian Affair was shot on location in Venice, Italy.
+Writer/producer E. Jack Neuman has an uncredited bit as the suicide bomber in the opening scene.

 Release

 The Venetian Affair was released in theatres on January 18, 1967.
 The film was released on DVD by Warner Archive Collection on October 18, 2011.

 Reception

 Bosley Crowther of The New York Times wrote in his review: "It's a totally inane and posy picture about an American newspaper photographer who gets involved in an international intrigue in Venice which has something to do with obtaining a secret report. [...]
 Some nice color photography in Venice is the only plus feature of this film, which is based on a novel by Helen MacInnes."